KyleRego/KyleRego.github.io/collections/_software_development_notes/service-oriented-design.markdown

 ## Scalability

+There are many advantages to services in terms of scaling.
+The absolute size of the application in terms of the code base scales better with services than as a monolith.

-Applications that rely on services can scale to a greater complexity.
-With services, the different parts of the application can be scaled individually.
+Services allow the different parts of the application to scale independently of each other.
 By splitting data into multiple data stores, the individual optimization needs of each part can be met separately, rather than trying to optimize a single database for the needs of every use case.

-Services make it easier to scale team size since developers only need to be familiar with certain services.
-Services allow the absolute size of the application in terms of the code base to scale in an easier way than if it were a monolith.
-A very large application has too much code for anyone to be familiar with, and the tests take longer to run.
+A very large application has too much code for anyone to be familiar with.
+Services naturally allow developers to focus on the certain parts of the application they are responsible for.
+This allows the number of developers working on the application to scale.

+Having many test suites for the services rather than one for a monolith means that the tests will be easier to run which saves time and also makes the tests more useful.

-Properly designed services may be more agile than a monolith.
-Versioning the services can be important here and it may be necessary to maintain the ability to run multiple versions of a service simultaneously.
+Properly designed services may be more agile than a monolith despite more up-front design.

+Versioning the services can be an important consideration.
+It may be necessary to to run multiple versions of a service simultaneously.
 As long as an update to the API of a service is purely additive, the service can remain at the same version.

 ## Robustness

 This is similar to encapsulation in object-oriented design.
-In that context, encapsulation refers to being able to change the underlying implementation of a class without any part of the application which depends on that class breaking.
-A service encapsulates an entire section of an application.
+The implementation of a service should be able to change without its public interface changing.

 ## Interoperability

-If a section of the application would benefit from being implemented with a language or technology other than Ruby and Rails, then the service may be implemented using that other technology.
+The services which integrate with a Ruby on Rails application do not necessarily have to be created with Rails or Ruby if a different technology would be better for the use case.

-Code reuse is another good reason to use services.
-If multiple applications have shared functionality, they could use a shared service for that functionality.
-Exposing a public API for an application with services may be as simple as exposing an already existing API to the public.
+If multiple applications have shared functionality, they can use a shared service for that functionality.

+Exposing a public API for an application that already uses services may be as simple as exposing an already existing API to the public.

 # Converting a monolith into services

 A Rails application usually starts as a single code base with tests and a single database.
 There may be a server hosting the application server and web server and a different physical server for the database.
-Background processes which are tightly coupled to the application server will also be running.
-More complexity usually comes with the addition of Memcached and more servers to handle more HTTP requests behind a load balancer.
-Upgrading the hardware and determining where queries can be optimized by performance logging are common next steps when the database is unable to keep up with the number of requests.
+There are generally also background processes which are tightly coupled to the application server.
+Additional complexity usually arrives as the addition of Memcached and additional servers behind a load balancer.
+Eventually the database cannot keep up with the number of requests and it becomes necessary to upgrade the hardware and optimize database queries.

-The parts of the application which are very well defined should be the first considered to be extracted as services.
+The parts of the application which are very well defined are the first candidates to be extracted as services.

-When breaking up parts of a monolith into services, associations between models may need to reach across from one service to another.
-It will need to be decided which services should own which models.
+When breaking up parts of a monolith into services, associations between models may need to reach from one service to another.
+The first step may be to extract only models into services.
+If this is the case, which services should own what models is an important design decision.
 Some considerations about this are the read and write/update frequency of different models and which joins occur the most frequently.

-The first step may be to extract only models into services.
-Applications that have many views will benefit from having the views and controllers also broken into services.
-There are different forms that the final service-oriented design can take.
+Applications that have many views will also benefit from having the views and controllers broken into services.
+The final service-oriented design can vary considerably in form.

 # Service and API design

-Services generally do require more up-front design but will help to improve flexibility in the long run.
+Services require more up-front design but maintain flexibility in the long term.
 Some of the hardest service-oriented design decisions are around how to partition an application into different services.

 ## Iteration speed

-Services are best used for parts of the application with well defined requirements and a stable API.
+Services are best used for the parts of the application with well defined requirements and a stable API.
 When these conditions are met, optimization of the service should generally not be disruptive.
-Typically, the project will start out as a Rails monolith, and as certain parts become more stable they can be extracted into services.
-Parts of the application that are being frequently changed may generally be kept within the standard framework of Rails.
+Parts of the application being changed frequently should be kept within the standard Rails framework.

 ## Logical function